Fabrizio-Caruso/8bitC/8bitC_ENG.md

 <li>the code of the game (<em>src/chase</em> directory) is hardware-independent</li>
 <li>the code of the <em>crossLib</em> library  (<em>src/cross_lib</em> directory) implements all the hardware-sepcific details</li>
 </ul>
-<h3 id="writing-portable-code-even-for-non-supported-systems">Writing portable code even for non-supported systems</h3>
+<h3 id="writing-portable-code-even-for-unsupported-systems">Writing portable code even for unsupported systems</h3>
 <p>The dev-kits under our consideration support a list of targets for each architecture by providing specific libraries.
 Nevertheless it is possible to exploit these dev-kits for other systems with the same architecture but we will have to implement all the hardware-specific code:</p>
 <ul>
 <li>the necessary code for input/output (e.g., graphics, sounds, keyboard, joystick, etc.)</li>